The Volokh Conspiracy

 Mostly law professors | Sometimes contrarian | Often libertarian | Always independent

 Yesterday, the US Court of Appeals for the Fifth Circuit upheld Texas' law banning major social media websites from using most forms of content moderation.
-The decision is at odds with a recent Eleventh Circuit ruling striking down Florida's similar law (written by prominent conservative Trump appointee Judge Kevin Newsom).
+The decision is at odds with a recent Eleventh Circuit ruling striking down Florida's similar (though somewhat less sweeping) law.
+The Eleventh Circuit ruling was written by prominent conservative Trump appointee Judge Kevin Newsom.
 In May, the Supreme Court signaled that at least five justices believe the law to be unconstitutional, when it overturned a previous Fifth Circuit ruling lifting a trial court injunction against implementation of the Texas law.
 For reasons I summarized here, I agree with the Eleventh Circuit's approach, and believe the Texas and Florida laws violate the First Amendment's guarantee of freedom of speech.
 In this post, I argue that these laws also violate the Takings Clause of the Fifth Amendment.

 The Takings Clause bars government from taking "private property" without paying "just compensation."
 In its 2021 ruling in Cedar Point Nursery v.
 Hassid, the Supreme Court ruled (correctly, in my view) that even a temporary government-mandated "physical occupation" or invasion of private property counts as a per se taking, automatically requiring compensation.
 Thus, the Court struck down a California law requiring agricultural growers to grant access to their property to union organizers.
 The Court emphasized that "[t]he right to exclude is universally held to be a fundamental element of the property right," and that violations of that right presumptively qualify as takings.